NCBI-Codeathons/super-minityper/docs/slides/saturday12pm.md

 We also pulled corresponding long-read data from GIAB, converted it to FASTQ, and we're preparing to run super-minityper on it.

+**Last todo:** testing. `svaha2` itself is under unit testing but we haven't tested the applet.
+Also, the output appears to be incompatible with minigraph.

 ### Graph construction from long reads [**<50% Complete**]